In this post, we discuss why you probably stop writing, and we list 10 ways to get yourself out of writer’s rut.

-I don't believe in Writer's Block.
-I believe writers simply get stuck when they’re writing.
+I don’t believe in Writer’s Block.
+I think writers simply get stuck.
 There are many reasons why this happens.
 At Writers Write, we always encourage writers to plot their book before they start writing.
 You need to know where you’re going before you begin.

 These are the most common reasons why writers stop writing.

-- They avoid writing uncomfortable or difficult scenes.
+- We avoid writing uncomfortable or difficult scenes.

-- They don’t know how to start the book, the next scene, the next chapter.
+- We don’t know how to start the book, the next scene, or the next chapter.

-- They keep on repeating what they’ve already written.
+- We keep on repeating what we’ve already written.

-- They write, edit, rewrite, and edit the same scene instead of moving on.
+- We write, edit, rewrite, and edit the same scene instead of moving on.

 Once we identify these problems, I am able to help my students.